skwidhubz/telegram-ultra-bot/README.md

-# telegram-ultra-bot
+# Telegram Ultra Bot

-Telegram bot for DM's and post to channel as bot.
+## Telegram bot to respond to DM's and post to a channel.